jhlee59/jhlee59.github.io/docs/03-BOM/BOM.md

 ## Overview
 This Bill of Materials (BOM) supports a custom microcontroller-based ultrasonic sensing system designed around the PIC18F57Q43.
-The circuit measures distance using an HC-SR04 ultrasonic sensor, amplifies and conditions signals with a Microchip MCP6241 op amp, and regulates power through an STMicroelectronics L7805ABV 5 V linear regulator.
+The circuit measures distance using an HC-SR04 ultrasonic sensor, amplifies and conditions signals with a Microchip MCP6241 op amp, and regulates power through an L7805ABV 5 V linear regulator.
 A 74HC595 shift register manages serial-to-parallel data control, while standard resistors and capacitors provide biasing, filtering, and power stability.
 All components are readily available through Digi-Key and are suitable for prototyping or small-scale production.

 ## Bill of Materials